Ignacy Korwin-Milewski: Biography

 He was friends with Archduke Charles Stephen of Austria, from whom he bought the steam yacht "Christa" and, after renaming it "Litwa", made long-distance voyages for 20 years, which he described in semi-anonymous publications.
-In 1900, together with the Archduke he travelled from Kiel to San Sebastian and Almeria to visit the Spanish Queen Maria Christina.
+In 1900, together with the Archduke he travelled from Kiel to San Sebastián and Almería to visit the Spanish Queen Maria Christina.
 In 1905, he bought from the Archduke the exterritorial island of Santa Caterina near Istria, where he intended to establish a luxury spa and sanatorium.
 The outbreak of war prevented him from realizing these intentions.

 In 1922, he suffered a stroke that largely incapacitated him.
 He spent the rest of his life on his island.
 He died on 16 October 1926 in Pula and was buried in the cemetery in Rovigno d'Istria.

 Family and personal life

 His brother Hipolit Korwin-Milewski was active in politics and patronage of the arts.
 Both brothers did not like each other, and in the later period were even hostile to each other.
 After 1905, he married Janina Zofia Ostroróg Sadowska, the widow of Władysław Umiastowski, who was a patron of science and the founder of the J. Z. Umiastowska Roman Foundation in 1944.
 Their marriage was childless, the spouses were living apart.
 After a stroke, Korwin-Milewski publicly insulted his wife, who began to pursue him in court.